-The Beshtentak Field is located 45 km north of Kulob.
-The field was discovered in 1970 and there are currently 24 operational wells, four of which are currently producing at limited potential due to lack of investment and technology.
+The Beshtentak Field is located 45 km north of Kulob and was discovered in 1970.
+There are currently 24 operational wells, four of which have further potential to produce but are currently producing at limited potential due to lack of investment and technology.
 The reservoirs are Paleocene age Bukhara limestone and dolomites in a narrow anticlinal structure at a depth of up to 2,000 m, the oil is 33-35° API low sulphur crude, and oil flow rates of up to 800 bopd and up to 200 Mcmpd of gas have been achieved from wells in the past.
 No deep drilling has been carried out on the field to date.
-KPL began work on the BST20 well at the end of 2009 and commenced test production in January 2010 with commercial production beginning in March 2010.
-Work has commenced by KPL on other wells on the field.
-The TRACS Reserve and Resource Report assigns gross proven plus probable oil reserves of 27.5 Mbbl and gas reserves of 0.02 Bcf, gross mid case unrisked contingent oil resources of 0.536 MMbbl and gas resources of 4.8 Bcf and gross mid-case unrisked prospective oil resources of 11.70 MMbbls and gas resources of 16.1 Bcf to the Beshtentak Field.